Neerkol Orphanage was a sad place for State wards from the moment it was established in 1885.

 In 1993, several former residents of the orphanage reported the sexual abuse to the church and the Queensland Police.
 Criminal proceedings followed – in 1997, Queensland Police charged Durham with 40 sexual offences involving five former residents of Neerkol and a member of the parish where Durham served.

 During the investigation, Bishop Heenan denied victims’ claims of sexual abuse and mistreatment at Neerkol.
-In a letter which was circulated throughout the local parishes, Heenan described the claims as “scandalous”.
+In a letter that was circulated throughout the local parishes, Heenan described the claims as “scandalous”.

 “Over recent weeks, scurrilous allegations have been made against the Sisters and the priests, in the form of claims of physical and sexual abuse,” Heenan wrote.